MaroSalah02/FAST-Calib/README.md

 1. Customize the calibration target in the image below.
 2. Record data to ros2 bag.
+3. if you are using livox ros driver2 make sure that output of your points in PointCloud2 format (edit the launch file of desired livox LiDAR and make sure that xfer_format = 0 )
-3. Provide the instrinsic matrix in `qr_params.yaml`.
+4. Provide the instrinsic matrix in `qr_params.yaml`.
-4. Set distance filter in `qr_params.yaml` for board point cloud (extra points are acceptable).
+5. Set distance filter in `qr_params.yaml` for board point cloud (extra points are acceptable).
-5. Calibrate now!
+6. Calibrate now!

 <p align="center">
   <img src="./pics/calibration_target.jpg" width="100%">